AndrewWalsh/react-persist-store/README.md

    };

    // You can pass options to customise the type of storage, "local", "session", or false to disable persistence
-   // The namespace is prepended to keys in browser storage to separate them from other state
    // const store = createStore(defaultValues, { storage: 'session', namespace: 'custom' });
    const createHook = createStore(defaultValues);